adamgoon/XInputApplicationLauncher/README.md

 # XInputApplicationLauncher
-Launch Programs using an XInput controller
+Launch Programs and control the mouse using an XInput controller

 #### Building:
 XInputAppplicationLauncher is was developed in VS2017 using .NET 4.7.
 The [SharpDX](http://sharpdx.org/) wrapper was used to read from the XInput controller.
-This will be downloaded from NuGet during the build.
+This will be downloaded via NuGet during the build.

 #### Usage:
 - Guide Button: Show Application
 - Menu Button: Show Menu
-- D-Pad Up/Down, Left Stick Up/Down: Scroll
+- D-Pad Up/Down, Left Stick: Scroll / Move Mouse (When Mouse Control is active)
-- A: Select
+- A: Select / Left Mouse Click (When Mouse Control is active)
 - B: Hide Application
+- X: Toggle Mouse Control
 - Y: Close Highlighted Application

 #### Adding Applications to Launcher: